Grants and Awards

 The Service-Learning Travel Scholarship from the Service-learning Program funds travel for IU-Bloomington students who are participating in service-learning courses or service related activities that require domestic or international travel for service-learning projects.
-Deadline: May 16, 2014 for summer.
+Deadline: December 5, 2014 for spring; April 24, 2015 for summer.

 The Summer Instructional Development Fellowship (SIDF) program supports faculty members’ efforts to enhance student learning by encouraging innovative approaches to instruction and the development of measurable learning outcomes.
-The 2014 SIDF program focuses on developing innovative course designs that actively engage students in inquiry and discovery at the undergraduate level.
-Deadline: March 14, 2014.
+The 2015 SIDF program focuses on developing innovative course designs that connect directly with specific goals of the IUB Strategic Plan.
+Deadline: February 20, 2015.

 Summer Writing-Teaching Grants provide funding to help faculty design undergraduate courses that use writing in innovative and fruitful ways.
 Award: $1,500 per project.
 Deadline: February 14, 2014.

 The following programs are not sponsored by CITL, but do connect to teaching at IUB.

 The Indiana University Libraries offer an instructional development grant of $1,500 to create and reenergize courses that incorporate information fluency into undergraduate curricula and teach students how to do scholarly research.
 Deadline: March 14, 2014.